Arm#

 move [Arm1 v] to position x:[120] y:[120] z:[70] [mm v] ▶

-set Arm end effector#
+set arm end effector#

 When the end effector is changed, the 6-Axis Arm automatically adjusts its z-offset to match the selected tool.
+The end effector is set to the Magnet Pickup Tool at the start of a project.

 set [Arm1 v] end effector to [magnet v]